This article may contain compensated links. Please read disclaimer for more info.

 Consider Auto Europe’s long-term car rentals and short-term lease options if you plan a more extended trip in France and Europe.
 They offer the best rates available for trips of one month or more.

 3. Airport Transfers in France

-Airport Transfers are a good idea for early departures, late arrivals, or people traveling with a lot of luggage.
+Airport Transfers are a good idea for early departures, late arrivals, or for people traveling with a lot of luggage or babies.
 During transportation strikes in France, airport transfers are lifesavers too.